-Whether it’s the former or the later, or a combination of both—CWA Founding Partner Darrell Cain stepped away from his annuity tables to share two of his other passions, good books and delicious wine.
-If you are looking for a compelling book to read on your time off, or the perfect wine to bring to a dinner or party, Darrell has suggestions to share.
+Whether it’s the former or the later, or a combination of both—CWA Founding Partner Darrell Cain has leveraged social distancing as an opportunity to spend time with two of his passions, good books and delicious wine.
+If you are looking for a compelling book to read on your time off, or the perfect wine to serve at dinner, Darrell has suggestions to share.

 Darrell reads daily, especially in the evening.
-He’s currently reading selections from American wartime history to science fiction and suspense thrillers, and will typically read five books at one time.
+He’s currently reading selections from wartime history to science fiction and suspense thrillers, and will typically read five books at one time.

 Darrell’s book collection is personal, but his wine and scotch whisky selections are gifts he loves to share.
 Although he is not a big drinker, Darrell says his robust collection of whiskey and wine stems from his love of entertaining.

 - Cakebread Cellars Sauvignon Blanc